Spinal Cord Injury Attorneys in Beverly Hills

 Motor vehicle accidents are the single greatest cause of spinal cord injuries, accounting for 37% of all SCI.
 Drivers and occupants of automobiles are susceptible to SCI from high-end impacts or rear-end collisions, as well as accidents involving trucks, buses, and other large, heavy vehicles.
 Motorcycle and bicycle riders are especially vulnerable to SCI and other serious injuries due to their exposure and lack of external protection.

-Anatomy of an Injury
+The Anatomy of a Spinal Cord Injury

 The spinal cord is a bundle of nerves which travels along the spinal column, protected inside the 33 vertebrae which make up the backbone.
 All nerve signals communicate with the brain by traveling back and forth along the spinal cord before branching out to all parts of the body.
 Whenever the spinal cord is damaged, all communication is lost between the brain and all the nerves below the point of injury.
 This loss of communication results in a loss of feeling as well as motor function (paralysis).